apache/druid/docs/multi-stage-query/reference.md

    `name` and a `type`.
 The type can be `string`, `long`, `double`, or `float`.
 This row signature is used to map the external data into the SQL layer.

 Variation 2, with the input schema expressed in SQL using an `EXTEND` clause.
-(See the next section for more detail on `EXTEND`).
-This format also uses named arguments to make the SQL a bit easier to read:
+See the next section for more detail on `EXTEND`.
+This format also uses named arguments to make the SQL easier to read:

 ```sql
 SELECT